hexutils/HexUtils/README.md

  ./install.sh
  ```

- Follow any additional directions the installer gives you and it should all workout for you!
+ Follow any additional directions the installer gives you and it should all work out for you!